 Photo of Erik de Bie Erik de Bie

 Erik de Bie is an attorney-at-law focused on international trade, customs and VAT matters.
-Erik counsels clients in European trade, export control, sanctions, customs, VAT and excise duty related matters, including litigation.
-He concentrates his practice on developing and implementing European savings programs…
+Erik counsels clients in European trade, export control, sanctions, customs and VAT related matters.
+He also represents clients in litigation.

 Photo of Laura Siegel Rabinowitz Laura Siegel Rabinowitz